UofTActuarial/UofTActuarial.github.io/content/software/template/index.md

 # slides: ""
 ---

+# The following is the description section for the LRMoE package for your reference.
 LRMoE packages are available in Julia and R.
 - In Julia: [documentation](https://uoftactuarial.github.io/LRMoE.jl/)
 - In R: [documentation](https://uoftactuarial.github.io/LRMoE/)